SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 with the exception
 of those times
 when you need
-to subclass an existing class.
+to subclass an existing class
+from a resource you don't control.